elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

  * Google open-sourced TensorFlow itself

- * Google’s larger ecosystem is not open-source.
+ * Google's larger ecosystem is not open-source.

  * Much of what allows TensorFlow to be distributed across massive scale at Google is proprietary to Google.

-     - Doesn’t want to give away the store!
+     - Doesn't want to give away the store!

      - Open-source tensorflow on a single node is not nearly as interesting as massively scaled tensorflow.